 To query the Active Directory server first, set it as the primary authentication method.
-Users who sign in to the firewall for the first time are automatically added as members of the specified default group.
+When users sign in to the firewall for the first time, they're automatically added as a member of the default group specified.

 - Go to Authentication > Services.

 - In the authentication server list under Firewall authentication methods, select My_AD_Server.